 The Sacrament of Reconciliation is offered to all students and faculty during the Advent & Lenten Seasons.

-The retreat program is designed to invite students and faculty of all faith traditions to a more personal and active relationship with God.
-The days of renewal and retreats provide experiences that encourage participants to recognize God’s presence: in their lives, within each other, in the world.
+The retreat program is designed to invite students, faculty and staff of all faith traditions to a more personal and active relationship with God.
+The retreat days provide experiences that encourage participants to recognize God’s presence: in their lives, within each other, and the greater world.
 These experiences offer the space and time to consider more fully where and how God is present.

-Sophomore Day of Renewal takes place during the school day, in Brown County, Ohio, at the site of the Ursulines’ Mother House.
-Trained Ursuline senior PALs (Peers As Leaders), lead the day.
+Sophomore Retreat is also led by Ursuline PALs (Peers as Leaders).
+The retreat takes place during the school day, in Brown County, Ohio, at the site of the Ursulines’ Mother House.
 The theme for the day invites students to enter the journey of on-going faith development through storytelling and place.
 The students hear and experience the history of the Sisters who founded Ursuline Academy.
 Sophomores explore their own story in the context of the themes contained in the Ursulines’ faith journey.

-Kairos, a Greek term meaning the appointed time or God’s time as opposed to Chronos, chronological time, is a three day/two night peer led retreat program held at the Jesuit Spiritual Center in Milford.
+Kairos, a Greek term meaning the appointed time or God’s time, is a three day/two night retreat program held at the Jesuit Spiritual Center in Milford.
 While this retreat is optional for Seniors, a large percentage of the senior class makes the retreat.
-Many see the retreat as a turning point in their Ursuline experience.
-The retreat addresses dimensions of life’s universal questions: Who am I, What have I experienced, Who is God, Where am I going, How do I respond.
-The retreat is placed in the context of individual talks, discussion and prayer, and of course, recreational opportunities.
+The Kairos retreat is led by both student and adult teams.
+Focus is on God, self and others.
+The retreat is placed in the context of individual talks, discussion and prayer experiences.